3vorp/Spunch-Bot/README.md

 requirements

-- have python installed (who would have guessed)
+- have python installed (minimum 3.10 because match case)
 - the following libraries:
     - discord.py (obviously)
     - os (used for database/token stuff)